Illegal gun modification devices proliferate, resulting in more deadly rounds

 "They're out there a lot," he said.
 "They're everywhere."

-The constant threat of gunfire is also making it harder to recruit people to the work of interrupting the cycles of violence that plague some parts of the city, he said.
+The constant threat of gunfire also is making it harder to recruit people for the work of interrupting the cycles of violence that plague some parts of the city, he said.

-While it's unclear how many auto-sears there are on city streets, authorities have been tracking shooting incidents involving such devices and investigating those suspected of wielding them, said Jeffrey Reed, the assistant special agent in charge of the Bureau of Alcohol, Tobacco, Firearms and Explosives' St. Paul field office.
+Although it's unclear how many auto-sears are on city streets, authorities have been tracking incidents involving such devices and investigating those suspected of wielding them, said Jeffrey Reed, the assistant special agent in charge of the Bureau of Alcohol, Tobacco, Firearms and Explosives' St. Paul field office.

 "It can be done in about 60 seconds," Reed said.

-ATF spokesperson Ashlee Sherrill said that in response to the rising gun violence the agency has embedded some of its agents with Minneapolis police's homicide and gun investigations units.
+ATF spokeswoman Ashlee Sherrill said that in response to rising gun violence the agency has embedded some of its agents with Minneapolis police's homicide and gun investigations units.

-Many shooters are also outfitting their guns with extended magazines, capable of holding more bullets.
+Many shooters also are outfitting their guns with extended magazines that can hold more bullets.

 According to police statistics, the city's ShotSpotter network has recorded 78 automatic gunfire activations of 935 total rounds, compared to only five such activations of 42 rounds at this time last year.
-The increased firepower comes as city is closing in on last year's record of 551 gunshot victims.
-Minneapolis, like many cities across the country saw shootings and homicides soar in 2020, a trend that has continued in the first half of this year.
+The increased firepower comes as the city is closing in on last year's record of 551 gunshot victims.
+Minneapolis, like many other cities, saw shootings and homicides soar in 2020, a trend that has continued in the first half of this year.

 Several recent shootings across Minneapolis underscore the devices' prevalence.

-In August, ShotSpotter detected 27 rounds of automatic gunfire during a shooting at Winner Gas that left one man dead.
-One of the rounds grazed the ankle of a woman who was pumping gas while her young children sat in her car.
+In August, ShotSpotter detected 27 rounds of automatic gunfire in a shooting at Winner Gas that left one man dead.
+One round also grazed the ankle of a woman who was pumping gas while her young children sat in her car.

-That same month, police said a modified fully automatic pistol was used during a shootout on a busy Uptown street, in which more than 100 shots were fired and seven people were wounded.
-And earlier this year, two men were injured when automatic gunfire broke out during a house party near the corner of Penn and W. Broadway avenues — one of the victims was in a wheelchair, paralyzed from the waist down from injuries suffered in another shooting seven years prior.
+That same month, police said a modified fully automatic pistol was used in a shootout on a busy Uptown street in which more than 100 shots were fired and seven people were wounded.
+And earlier this year, two men were injured when automatic gunfire broke out during a house party near the corner of Penn and W. Broadway avenues.
+One of the victims was in a wheelchair, paralyzed from the waist down from injuries suffered in another shooting seven years prior.

-The increase in such incidents coincides with other worrying trends, officials say, including the growing number of shootings involving fully automatic rifles and so-called "ghost guns," which can be assembled at home from parts bought on the internet — making them virtually untraceable.
+The increase in such incidents coincides with other worrying trends, officials say, including the growing number of shootings with fully automatic rifles and so-called "ghost guns," which can be assembled at home from parts bought on the internet — making them untraceable.

-Possessing a fully automatic gun is illegal under federal law and only licensed firearms dealer can possess an auto-sear — and then only after paying a special tax, says Rob Doar, political director of the of the Minnesota Gun Owners Caucus.
-While he says that he's known of the devices being used "recreationally" they are more often obtained illegally by those who lack the training to use them.
+Possessing a fully automatic gun is illegal under federal law and only licensed firearms dealer can possess an auto-sear — and then only after paying a special tax, says Rob Doar, political director of the Minnesota Gun Owners Caucus.
+While he says that he's known of the devices being used recreationally, they more often are obtained illegally by those who lack training.

-Shane Hallow, president of the Hennepin County Association of Paramedics and EMTs, the union that represents Hennepin EMS medics and dispatchers, says the presence of automatic weapons raises the likelihood that a victim is shot multiple times — or that more than one person may be struck.
+Shane Hallow, president of the Hennepin County Association of Paramedics and EMTs, the union that represents Hennepin EMS medics and dispatchers, says the presence of automatic weapons raises the likelihood that a victim is shot multiple times or that more than one person is struck.
 Either way, he said, this "further complicates treatment" and lowers a patient's chances of survival.

-"If you're shot 3-4 times in rapid succession in your torso, that's more likely to hit major arteries or organs that would cause you to be critically ill or kill you almost immediately," he said.
+"If you're shot three to four times in rapid succession in your torso, that's more likely to hit major arteries or organs that would cause you to be critically ill or kill you almost immediately," he said.

-The devices are often purchased online from companies in China — and shipped here under innocuous-sounding labels — as was the case in 2019 when customs officials in Chicago intercepted a suspicious package from a Beijing address that was bound for an apartment building in Woodbury, court records show.
-When they opened the package, authorities found two fully automatic trigger sear devices.
-The records show that the package was sent on to federal agents in Minnesota, which arranged for it to be delivered by a U.S. postal inspector working undercover as a mail carrier to deliver the package to a man living at the address.
-It wasn't immediately clear whether charges were ever filed.
+The devices often are purchased online from companies in China and shipped under innocuous-sounding labels.
+This was the case in 2019 when customs officials in Chicago intercepted a suspicious package from a Beijing address that was bound for an apartment building in Woodbury, court records show.
+Authorities found two fully automatic trigger sear devices in the package, which was sent to federal agents in Minnesota.
+Agents arranged for a U.S. postal inspector to deliver the package to a man at the address.
+It wasn't immediately clear whether charges were filed.

 Libor Jany • 612-673-4064 Twitter: @StribJany